oJezler-git/gui_maker/README.md

 # Minecraft Texture Pack GUI Maker

-This script extracts, processes, and modifies Minecraft texture packs to create GUI elements.
-It supports both Bedrock and Java editions.
+This script extracts, processes, and modifies Minecraft texture packs to create GUI elements to help aid with thumbnail making process.
+It supports both Bedrock and Java edition texture packs.

 ## Features